Grades K-5 Hours

-Yes, we feel that there are many ways of learning about science, including through the arts.
+Yes.
+We feel that there are many ways of learning about science, including through the arts.
 We will integrate music, literary traditions and visual arts when appropriate.

 Many of our camps build on knowledge from past days.
 However, we understand that some campers may have illnesses or obligations that cause them to miss camp time.
 We will do our best to keep all campers up to speed.

 Campers are supervised by counselors during extended care times, and their activities depend on their interests.
 Tabletop games (Connect Four, Jenga), active games (Tag, Four Square) and toy-based play (Frisbee, Hula Hoop) are popular activities with Morehead campers during extended care.
-If temperature and weather conditions permit, campers play outside during extended care.

 We rarely experience serious disciplinary issues and keep campers thoroughly engaged to maximize learning and minimize “acting out.”
 We will handle discipline issues on a case-by-case basis.
 Talking with campers is our first response; “time out” is utilized when necessary.
 We will relay all discipline issues to parents as they occur and will work in partnership with families to develop effective solutions.